Raccoon Removal NJby ALCO Animal Control

 There are three species: The Tres Marias, The Crab-Eating, and The Common Raccoon.
 This animal is found in throughout North America and is one of the most common wild animals in the United States.

 This animal looks like:

-This animal resides in New Jersey has a facial black mask and black striped tail.
+Raccoons reside in New Jersey and have distinctive black facial masks and black striped tails.
 Adults have a whitish grey coat that sometimes turns yellow when shedding.
 They have short round ears and black eyes.
-Despite the fact that they can grow up to three feet long and some weighing thirty pounds, this animal is very good at climbing trees because of its long, sharp claws.
+They can grow up to three feet long and some weigh as much as thirty pounds.
+Raccoons are very good at climbing trees because their its long, sharp claws.

-Today this pest is hunted for food and for sport.
+Today, this pest is hunted for food and for sport.
 They have been known to carry roundworm, which is transmitted to humans through ingestion and inhalation of eggs passed in their feces.
 They can also sometimes carry rabies.
-Preyed upon by foxes, bobcats, coyotes and owls, the common raccoon is mainly killed by cars and disease.
+While preyed upon by foxes, bobcats, coyotes and owls, the common raccoon is more frequently killed by cars and disease.
 It can often be rabid without showing any outward symptoms of the viral disease.
 Due to the public's fascination with this native New Jersey animal, rabies has become an even greater a threat than it was previously.
-Not only can it carry (and spread) the rabies virus; the female can actually pass the virus to her unborn kits through her uterus.
+Not only can it carry (and spread) the rabies virus; the female can actually pass the virus to her unborn kits in utero.